-- Add about 1 tsp of sesame oil to the bottom of another skillet.
+- Add about 1 teaspoon of sesame oil to the bottom of another skillet.
 Add onions and cook until soft and lightly browned.

-- Add broccoli, spinach, sun-dried tomatoes, 2 tsp of soy sauce, and 2 T of nutritional yeast (or more, to taste).
+- Add broccoli, spinach, sun-dried tomatoes, 2 teaspoons of soy sauce, and 2 tablespoons of nutritional yeast (or more, to taste).
 Stir to combine and cook covered for about 5 minutes or until broccoli is cooked to your liking.